 Overall, Fantasmic is an excellent show at every park at which it’s shown.
 While my personal favorite is Disneyland’s Fantasmic, they are all a ton of fun, and feature some gorgeous imagery and special effects.
 Seeing Fantasmic at Disneyland is difficult, as the show is incredibly popular and the seating area is very small.
 It’s less of a challenge at the other two parks.
 At all of them, it’s worth the time and effort.
 It’s also worth the effort to try photographing the show, as it looks gorgeous in photos!

 What’s your favorite viewing location for Fantasmic?
-Do you typically do the dining package, FastPass, or have a different strategy for seeing the show?
+Do you typically do the dining package, standby, or have a different strategy for seeing the show?
+Bummed that there’s no virtual queue for Fantasmic?
 Have you tried photographing Fantasmic?
 Any other tips you can offer?
 Hearing from you is half the fun of these articles, so share your thoughts and any other tips you might have in the comments!